KushalP/rabbitmq-vagrant-cluster/README.md

 When provisioning nodes, the changes to `/etc/hosts` aren't picked up immediately.
-This causes issues with RabbitMQ as it's unable to find the nodes we're telling it.
+This causes issues with RabbitMQ as it's unable to find the nodes we're telling it to create a cluster with.
 To get around this, we're first provisioning RabbitMQ and then setting it up as a cluster.

 ### Administering cluster